 Overflow incontinence may require intermittent self-catheterization to empty the bladder, and treatments to reduce prostate enlargement can help.
 You may want to change some of your medicines to ones with fewer side effects.

 Are you experiencing regular bouts of urinary incontinence?
 Let the office of Hayle Aldren, MD, in Phoenix offer a treatment course that restores your control and quality of life.
-Call to schedule your consultation or book an appointment online today.
+Call to schedule your consultation today.